rhythmagency/formulate/plain-javascript/render-form.md

                 validationListElement = null;
             });

+            // When proceeding to the next step in a multi-step form, clear any validation errors. wrapper.addEventListener("formulate: validation: next: success", function () {
+                if (validationListElement) {
+                    validationListElement.parentNode.removeChild(validationListElement);
+                }
+                validationListElement = null;
+            });

             // When there is an error, show an alert dialog.
 Feel free to change this to something
             // that makes more sense for your project. wrapper.addEventListener("formulate form: submit: failure", function () {